AOC trashes Republican lawmaker over Hunter Biden ‘white privilege’ dig

 Once known as a maverick who occasionally criticized former President Trump, Mace has recently veered sharply to the right.

-Responding to the barbs from her Democratic colleagues, he asserted that she has long been a voice for racial justice and represents a racially diverse Charleston-based district.
+Responding to the barbs from her Democratic colleagues, she asserted that she has long been a voice for racial justice and represents a racially diverse Charleston-based district.

 “I take great pride as a white female Republican to address the inadequacies in our country,” Mace said.